 What to Do With Your Christmas Tree After Christmas

-Hopefully, you haven’t taken down your Christmas tree yet.
+Before you put your Christmas tree on the curb to be picked up and tossed aside make sure you know what you could be missing out on.
 The typical holiday pine tree can become a great asset to your garden, health or cooking needs.

 Pine trees can be used for medicinal purposes, cooking, gardens and many other things.
 Check out this list below and see what you can do with your old Christmas tree.
 But one thing’s for sure – don’t just throw it away!